 When your body is fighting off foreign invaders, one of its defense mechanisms is to turn up the heat.
 While medical researchers aren’t entirely sure why your body does this, they believe that your body is attempting to create an inhospitable environment for the bacteria or virus.

 Whatever the reason behind the body temperature change, it’s a surefire sign that you’re dealing with an infection.
 Any temperature over 100.4°F is considered a fever and the higher the number, the more serious your infection is.
-To be on the safe side, when you have a skin infection, we recommend you come into River Oaks ER at the first sign of a fever.
+To be on the safe side, when you have a skin infection, we recommend you come into River Oaks ER or another emergency room at the first sign of a fever.

 One of the first signs of an infection is skin that’s red, which is also described as “angry.”
 If the edges of your wound are red and show no signs of improvement, you should let us take a look.
 If the redness starts to spread, it becomes imperative that you come in to see us.
 This is, literally, a red flag that your infection may be spreading, which can cause serious damage.